JellyBookOrg/JellyBook/README.md

 <p align="center">
   Hi, this is a passion project I am working on.
-  Its a app thats meant to allow you to read your files from Jellyfin on mobile.
+  Its an app that's meant to allow you to read your files from Jellyfin on mobile.
-  It is in a state where I do beleive it's useable for most comic reading and some books but it still has a long way to go.
+  It is in a state where I do beleive it's usable for most comic reading and some books, but it still has a long way to go.
 </p>

-## :zap: Ways to Downloading:
+## :zap: Installation:
 | Platform | Link |
 | :------: | :--: |
 | **iOS** | <a href="https://testflight.apple.com/join/lEXKY4Dl"><img width='180' alt='Download on TestFlight' src='assets/githubImages/testflight-badge.png'/></a> |